Welcome to Willington Surgery

 In light of recent government guidance, all patients will be required to provide and wear their own face-covering when attending an appointment at the surgery.
 Thank you for your continued support.
 You can find out how to make one here.

-If you feel you should be exempt from wearing a mask you do not need to contact us but can download a Badge, mobile phone image or a card to show to people
+If you feel you should be exempt from wearing a mask you do not need to contact us but can download a Badge, mobile phone image or a card to show to people.
+You can also download and print of specific card if you have been diagnosed with Autism here.

 The vast majority of individuals will be able to wear a face covering to help reduce the risk of transmission of this potentially fatal disease.